leo-arch/clifm/README.md

 If working with the command-line, your workflow is not affected at all, but just enriched with file management functionalities: automatic fles listing, files selection, bookmarks, directory jumper, directory history, auto-cd and auto-open, bulk rename, and a trash system, among [other features](#features).
 In this sense, _CliFM_ is certainly a file manager, but also a shell extension.

-Briefly put, the command-line is always already there, never hidden.
+Briefly put, with _CliFM_ the command-line is always already there, never hidden.

-Besides 5 MiB of RAM and 500 KiB of disk space, willingness to try something different is all you need.

 ---
 <sup>1</sup> <i>For a detailed explanation consult the [introductory section](https://github.com/leo-arch/clifm/wiki/Introduction#what-is-clifm) of the Wiki.
 For more information about these concepts (CLI and TUI) see the [resources page](https://github.com/leo-arch/clifm/wiki/Resources#gui-tui-and-cli) </i>.